watdev-eu/model-ui/README.md

 ---

-​This project is maintained with the financial support of the European Union.
+​The [WATDEV project](https://capacity4dev.europa.eu/projects/desira/info/watdev_en) is maintained with the financial support of the European Union.
 Its contents are the sole responsibility of the authors and do not necessarily reflect the views of the European Union.